scratchoo/webpack_native/README.md

 ### Favicon

-If you have a set of favicons (maybe with a site.webmanifest file) you can simply put them in the images folder and just add the following line to your html layout:
+If you have a set of favicons (maybe with a site.webmanifest file) you can simply put them under **app/webpack_native/src/favicons** folder and just add the following line to your html layout:

 ```
 <%= webpack_favicons('apple-touch-icon.png', 'favicon-32x32.png', 'favicon-16x16.png', 'site.webmanifest') %>